-Industry conditions improved during the four-year period from 2016 to 2019, and at the beginning of 2020 we expected this strong activity to continue during the current year.
-However, starting at the end of the first quarter of this year, we experienced negative impacts to our business due to the business disruption caused by Coronavirus Disease

-2019 ("COVID-19").
-In March 2020, the World Health Organization categorized COVID-19 as a pandemic, and the United States declared the COVID-19 outbreak a national emergency.
+Industry conditions improved during the four-year period from 2016 to 2019, and at the beginning of 2020 we expected this strong activity to continue during 2020.
+However, during the second half of March we experienced negative impacts to our business due to the business disruption caused by Coronavirus Disease 2019 ("COVID-19").
+In March 2020, the World Health Organization categorized COVID-19 as a pandemic, and the President of the United States declared the COVID-19 outbreak a national emergency.
+Following these declarations, governmental entities that have jurisdiction over the substantial majority of our operating locations have declared various stay-at-home and other directives and orders that have materially hindered our ability to conduct business to varying degrees.

-Our service business experienced the first and most pronounced negative impacts, largely because of building closures or decisions by customers to limit building access.
-As of the end of the second quarter, the majority of our service operations had returned to levels that are at or near normal functioning.
-Our construction activities have generally been classified as essential services in the substantial majority of our markets, although we have had certain jobs temporarily close or partially due to government action, decisions by owners, or upon positive tests for COVID-19 of workers at various sites.
-We have experienced delays in the award of new construction work in certain instances, and we have also experienced limited instances of delayed starts.
-Additionally, we have had some delays or cancellations of work in less than 5% of our backlog.
-Across our operations we have implemented safety precautions and other COVID-19 related guidelines that have added cost or inefficiency as we work to create a safe environment for our team members and our communities.
-The Company considered the ongoing impact of COVID-19 on the assumptions and estimates used to determine our results and asset valuations as of June 30, 2020 and determined that there were no material or systematic adverse impacts on the Company's second quarter except for diminished revenue, operational inefficiency, and adjustments in bad debt expense due to the potential for nonpayment by customers in industries more directly impacted by COVID-19.
+Our service business experienced the first and most pronounced negative impacts, largely as a result of building closures or decisions by customers to limit building access.
+Although our construction activities have been classified as essential services in most markets, we have had certain jobs temporarily close due to government action, decisions by owners, or upon positive tests for COVID-19 of workers at various sites.
+We have also experienced delays in the award of new work in some instances and we have been informed of some instances of delayed starts; however, to date we have not experienced material cancellations in our backlog.
+In addition, we have implemented safety precautions and other COVID-19 related guidelines that have added cost or inefficiency as we work to create a safe environment for our team members and our communities.
+The Company considered the impact of COVID-19 on the assumptions and estimates used to determine our results and asset valuations as of March 31, 2020, and the Company has determined that there were no material or systematic adverse impacts on the Company's first quarter 2020 balance sheet and results of operations except for diminished revenue, operational inefficiency, and an increase in bad debt expense due to the potential for nonpayment by customers in industries more directly impacted by COVID-19.

-At this time it is impossible to quantify the potential impact to our second half of the year because we do not know how the pandemic and related governmental decisions will unfold, nor how the pandemic may impact decisions of our customers.
-Assuming the pandemic does not materially worsen the economic outlook of our markets, we expect to have substantial positive earnings in the third and fourth quarters of 2020 and we currently believe that our earnings for full-year 2020 will be at least comparable to the profitability that we achieved for 2019.
+We expect COVID-19 to have an even more negative impact on our second quarter results, especially in the April and May timeframe.
+At this time it is impossible to quantify the potential impact to our second quarter because we do not know how the pandemic and related governmental decisions will unfold, but assuming the pandemic does not materially worsen the economic outlook of our markets, we expect our earnings to be positive but far below the levels we achieved in the second quarter of 2019.
+We also expect our earnings for the third and fourth quarters will trend upwards from lower levels in the second quarter, but we do not currently expect third and fourth quarter results of operation to approach the record earnings levels that we achieved in the same quarters of 2019.